 - How to collect Net Promoter Score

 Introduction to Net Promoter Score

-The Net Promoter Score (NPS) is the proven metric that helps you to determine the loyalty of a firm's customer relationships.
+The Net Promoter Score (NPS) is the proven metric that helps you to determine the loyalty of the customers.
 It ranges from -100 to 100 and measures the willingness of customers to recommend a company, it's products or services to others.
-Thus, the Net Promoter Score enables you to benchmark the satisfaction level of your customers and predict their purchase and referral behavior.
+The Net Promoter Score enables you to benchmark the satisfaction level of your customers and predict their purchase and referral behavior.

-NPS measures customer perception based on one simple question:
+NPS measures customer perception and customer loyalty towards a business based on one simple question:

 How likely is it that you would recommend [Organization/Product/Service] to a friend or colleague?